Why Your Agency Needs A Client Portal

 Another important feature of a client portal is the ability to manage users.
 This includes the ability to add and remove users, as well as set permissions so that only certain users have access to certain information or tools.

 A customer portal needs to feature user account creation and management.
 Users need to be able to log in to see data and updates related to their account.
 If an agency is handling multiple projects for a client, the customer should only be able to see their specific project.
 This feature is important for data security and making sure that the customer experience is positive.

-Relevant project management features include the ability to create and assign tasks, set due dates, add files, include to-do’s, and track the status of each task.
+Relevant project and order management features include the ability to create and track tasks, set due dates, add files, include to-do’s, and track the status of the order.